Burnout

 • Make sure to have a break: No matter your working arrangements, breaks are important to refresh yourself and they can help you be more productive.
 Taking a five-minute break away from your screen each hour can improve your wellbeing and improve your concentration.
 Don’t feel that you have to be at your screen all the time to prove you’re working.
 You can use some of these breaks to incorporate mindfulness techniques into your daily routine, such as meditation or deep breathing exercises.

 • Set boundaries: Clearly define work hours and avoid regularly working beyond them.
-Turn off work phones and put devices out of sight outside of working hours.
+Turn off work phones and put devices out of sight when not at work.
 When faced with excessive workload or unrealistic deadlines, ascertain if there is flexibility around delivery times and what further support would be helpful to alleviate pressure and stress.
 When working from home, if you live with others, it might be difficult to separate home and work life.
 It’s important to set boundaries about when and where you do and don’t work.
 You can have a discussion and agree on things together.
 You could write down your work schedule for the week and put it up in a place where all household members can see it.
 It is important to have clear home and work time.

 • Stay in contact: Working from home doesn’t mean you should silently concentrate on your work all day.
 You can still talk to colleagues by audio or video call.
 It’s good for everyone’s wellbeing and it is good to check in with others.
 Book in regular contact with your manager and other colleagues.